Cancer Types – Colorectal Cancer

 Colorectal cancer most often begins as a polyp, a noncancerous growth that may develop on the inner wall of the colon or rectum as people get older.
 If not treated or removed, a polyp can become a potentially life-threatening cancer.
 Recognizing and removing precancerous polyps can prevent colorectal cancer.

 There are several forms of polyps.
-Adenomatous polyps, or adenomas, are growths that may become cancerous and can be found with a colonoscopy (see Risk Factors and Prevention).
+Adenomatous polyps, or adenomas, are growths that may become cancerous.
+They can be found with a colonoscopy (see Risk Factors and Prevention).
 Polyps are most easily found during colonoscopy because they usually bulge into the colon, forming a mound on the wall of the colon that can be found by the doctor.

 Types of colorectal cancer

 Colorectal cancer can begin in either the colon or the rectum.
-Cancer that begins in the colon is called colon cancer, and cancer that begins in the rectum is called rectal cancer.
+Cancer that begins in the colon is called colon cancer.
+Cancer that begins in the rectum is called rectal cancer.

 Read more about colorectal cancer here.